The Dennis Miller Show

-Late-night landscape
+Background

+1989—1992 American late-night TV landscape

+From the January 1989 launch of Arsenio Hall's Paramount-syndicated late-night show, its immediate ability to carve out a niche and compete against the legacy late night leader, Johnny Carson's Tonight Show on NBC, turned a lot of heads.
+Having observed the show's success with younger viewers as well as in attracting an audience entirely new to late night, the Chicago-based first-run syndicator Tribune Entertainment Company (that had mostly been known for its daytime programs Geraldo and The Joan Rivers Show) felt the conditions for a competitive entry of their own entry in the late night race—an arena dominated by Carson for decades—were finally in place.

-The Arsenio Hall Show was launched in 1989, and after Tribune Entertainment saw how that show brought in new and younger viewers to late night, they wanted to make their own show in an attempt to match its success.
-In 1990, Tribune Entertainment pursued Garry Shandling to create a syndicated late-night talk show, reaching out to him through the talent agency that represented him, Brillstein-Grey Entertainment.
-When Shandling turned down the offer, Brillsten-Grey recommended Miller, who was another of their clients.
+In 1990, Tribune Entertainment Company pursued Garry Shandling for a syndicated late-night talk show through the talent agency that represented him, Brillstein-Grey Entertainment.
+When Shandling turned down the offer, Brillsten-Grey recommended Dennis Miller, another one of their clients.

 The drive for Tribune to create a new show increased in May 1991, when Johnny Carson announced he would be retiring from The Tonight Show.
 As it became apparent that Jay Leno would take Carson's place, and as the time slot was at that point only contested by The Arsenio Hall Show, Tribune felt that if Leno could not hold onto Carson's fans they might migrate to a newer show.
-Miller was approached with an offer where Tribune Entertainment would distribute the show and Miller would co-produce the show with the Brillstein-Grey Company.
+Miller was approached with an offer where Tribune Entertainment would distribute the show and Miller would co-produce it with the Brillstein-Grey Company.
 Miller and the others involved felt even more secure in their position when Leno was picked to replace Carson over Late Night host David Letterman, who ended up getting his own show at CBS, Late Show with David Letterman.

+History

-The show's early days
+Early days

 On January 20, 1992, following his departure from Saturday Night Live, Miller launched the late-night TV talk show The Dennis Miller Show, syndicated by Tribune Entertainment.
 The Dennis Miller Show continued in the tradition of "alternative" talk shows, starting with Late Night with David Letterman, which debuted on NBC in 1982.
 The show remained faithful to the classic talk-show format with a desk and three or four guests a night, while Miller carried forward the spirit of his SNL Weekend Update with a newscast segment that aired on Fridays.
 In support of the show's premiere, Tribune made use of extensive advertising in trade publications and on-air promotions and also used a billboard promotion on Sunset Boulevard.